-Prior to 2009, the Pizza Pizza Restaurants achieved positive same store sales growth from 1999, averaging 5.8% per year.
+Prior to 2009, the Pizza Pizza Restaurants achieved positive SSSG from 1999, averaging 5.8% per year.
 This growth was achieved through renovations of the existing restaurant network to update and modernize the Pizza Pizza concept and add cooking capacity, as well as through menu enhancements, continuing marketing efforts and increased brand awareness.
-These same factors have also contributed to a compound annual growth of 3.2% in average annual sales since 2001, with sales growth in 2014 of 1.1%.
-PPL intends to pursue initiatives supporting continued same store sales growth, including ongoing development of the Pizza Pizza concept to capitalize on changing customer preferences and market trends.
+These same factors have also contributed to a compound annual growth of 3.2% in average annual sales since 2002, including 5.2% SSSG in 2015 and 3.3% in 2016.
+PPL intends to pursue initiatives supporting continued SSSG, including ongoing development of the Pizza Pizza concept to capitalize on changing customer preferences and market trends.
 A key element of these initiatives is supported by the Franchisees' commitment to periodically renovate and upgrade their restaurants through regular funding contributions by each Franchisee.
-See "Business of PPL-Growth Strategy in Existing and New Markets" and "- Pizza Pizza Franchise Operations".
+See "Business of PPL - Growth Strategy in Existing and New Markets" and "- Pizza Pizza Franchise Operations".

-PPL has a modern restaurant system, with approximately 99% of the restaurants either new or substantially renovated under a program which began in 2000.
-The centrally managed renovation or reimaging program, funded by Franchisees, allows for the continuous renewal of the Pizza Pizza concept.
+PPL has a modern restaurant system.
+The centrally managed renovation or re-imaging program, funded by Franchisees, allows for the continuous renewal of the Pizza Pizza concept.
 Pizza Pizza's franchise agreement provides that Franchisees are required to renovate their restaurants at least every five years, to current standards set by Pizza Pizza.
 This allows PPL to ensure that locations are maintained at the highest standards, and enables regular updating of the Pizza Pizza concept.
-This obligation is funded by a targeted contribution of 2% of gross sales of pizza products and 20% of the delivery charges by each Franchisee, which is set aside for the Franchisee to fund renovations when required.
+This obligation is funded by a percentage contribution of gross sales of pizza products by each Franchisee, which is set aside for the Franchisee to fund renovations when required.